 Do you have a cold?
-Or maybe you are concerned about Covid 19 or other winter viruses?
+Or maybe you are concerned about Covid 19 or other viruses?
 Would you like to make your cold shorter or prevent infection altogether?
 Perhaps you are curious if honey and lemon really is beneficial?
 Vitamin C is important for health, but do you need to supplement?
-Read my can your boost your immunity now with vitamin C this winter to find out science backed information.
+Read my can you boost your immunity now with vitamin C this winter to find out science backed information.

 There are over 200 viruses which can cause the common cold symptoms including runny nose, congestion, sneezing, sore throat, cough, and sometimes headache, fever and red eyes.
 Since viruses can’t be treated with antibiotics, there is lots of public interest in finding a treatment.